 - Unreasonable behaviour – including provable violence, excessive drinking or neglect.

 - Desertion by the other party.

-But what if you have simply fallen out of love with each other and you have no relationship that you are able to save?
-Many in this situation want to achieve an amicable divorce without going through the courts so that they can end their marriage and move on with their lives.
-But if this does not fit into one of the current grounds, the need to pick a ground and cite reasons can cause unnecessary animosity and create friction where there was none before.
+But what if you have simply fallen out of love with each other and the relationship is beyond saving?
+Many in this situation want to achieve an amicable divorce.
+Most want to avoid going through the courts so that they can end their marriage and move on with their lives.
+But this does not fit into one of the current grounds for divorce.
+The need to pick a ground and cite reasons can cause unnecessary animosity and create friction where there was none before.

 This is where no-fault divorce should step in.
-Although no-fault divorce currently does not exist in the UK, it is certainly time that this was re-evaluated and the change made.
-This would work to help couples achieve a fair, amicable divorce without the need to cite forced or sometimes untrue reasons just to achieve the divorce they were looking for.
+The no-fault divorce laws are due to go through parliament in autumn 2021.
+This will allow couples to achieve a fair, amicable divorce without the need to cite forced or sometimes untrue reasons just to achieve the divorce they were looking for.
 These circumstances can then often turn negative, which will incur more time, extra expense and the inability to tolerate one another.

 At Divorce Negotiator, our aim is to lead you away from the court.
 This is done by encouraging an amicable agreement to the end of your marriage.
 This includes your children arrangements and a financial settlement too.
 We believe that the ideal divorce is one in which nothing is done to create animosity that would prevent you both from dancing together at your child’s wedding.